blue-blues/blue_coder/.bluesaicoderrules/workflows/extension-release.md

 New announcement banners should ONLY be made for minor version bumps or higher.
 That's another reason why double checking if the changelog warrants the bump is important.

-Also, SUPER important: For any external contributors that aren't part of the cline github organization, we always want to add a (Thanks @username!) at the end of the changelog to attribute them properly.
+Also, SUPER important: For any external contributors that aren't part of the bluesaicoder github organization, we always want to add a (Thanks @username!) at the end of the changelog to attribute them properly.
 We're an open source project and it's ethical to do this.
 </important_note>

 Once the changelog looks good, and the version number looks good, we gotta double check that the version number in the changelog has the brackets around it.
 And as a final step, double check the package.json version number matches the latest number in the changelog.
 And as the ultimate final step we run `npm run install:all` to make sure the package version number permiates through the lock file.